tomasborrella/Disaster-response-pipeline/README.md

 #### 3. Flask Web App
 **app** folder contains a Flask Web App to:

-- Display two visualizations of train data.
+- Display three visualizations of train data and a word cloud.
 - Uses the trained model to input text and return classification results.

 **helpers** folder it's for support code.
-Contains a python script for generating cloudword image.
+Contains a python script for generating cloud word image and a utils function (tokenize).

 **docs** folder it's for support files for this README.
 It contains a image folder with some screen captures of the App.